obgr/eon-bot/README.md

 This is a known bug.

-Accidentally summoning a cosmic horror monster on the outskirts of a semi-large town is not always appreciated by the game master.
+Accidentally summoning a cosmic horror monster on the outskirts of a semi-large town is not always appreciated by the dungeon master.